sonic-net/SONiC/doc/sonic-application-extention/sonic-versioning-strategy.md

 5. Dependencies SDK changes

-An infrastructure can detect wether package foo is using SDK major version same as foo's dependencies.
+An infrastructure can detect wether package foo is using SDK componenet major version same as foo's dependencies.
 This automatic check does not require package maintainer additional manifest configuration.

 For more control foo developer can specify more exact rules.